wcasper/math150Bsummer2023/_exams/final/practice-final-soln.md

 ## Problem 7

-Determine if each of the following series are absolutely convergent, continuously convergent, or divergent.
+Determine if each of the following series are absolutely convergent, conditionally convergent, or divergent.

 * (a) $$\sum_{n=1}^\infty \frac{n+4^n}{n^2+6^n}$$